mverouden/blogdown-academic/content/post/2020-04-13-rstudio-installation-windows-10/index.md

 ## 2. Manual Installation

 ### Download
 At the time this post was written, the latest stable release of RStudio was version 1.2.5033.
-The post has been updated to the current stable release version 2023.12.1 Build 402 (named "Ocean Storm").
+The post has been updated to the current stable release version 2024.04.0 Build 735 (named "Chocolate Cosmos").

-Download RStudio using the following link: [{{< icon name="download" pack="fas" >}} RStudio 2023.12.1 Build 402 (ca. 215.66 MB)](https://download1.rstudio.org/electron/windows/RStudio-2023.12.1-402.exe)
+Download RStudio using the following link: [{{< icon name="download" pack="fas" >}} RStudio 2024.04.0 Build 735 (ca. 263.07 MB)](https://download1.rstudio.org/electron/windows/RStudio-2024.04.0-735.exe)

 For newer versions of RStudio the steps described after the download are the same, but starting with a newer version of the RStudio executable file.